somedatapacket/docs.humio.com/content/operation/installation/authentication.md

 the special API token for root access.
 The token is re-created every time the server starts, and placed in the file `/data/humio-data/local-admin-token.txt`.
 The token allows root access on the API for anyone able to read this file.

-The root token can be used for creating initial setup and configuration e.g. setting up users and data spaces.
+The root token can be used for creating initial setup and configuration e.g. setting up users and repositories.
 It's also useful for running scripts/integrations on the local server, for provisioning or daily maintenance purposes.

 {{% notice note %}}